pawl/meshtastic-suggested-builds/README.md

 - **Battery Stability**: A cardboard shim may be needed inside the case to secure the 1200mAh battery from moving around.

 ### Pros
-- Supports a wider range of high-performance antennas.
+- Supports a wider range of antennas.
-- Enhanced portability and signal reach with a high-quality antenna.

 ### Cons
 - Less compact due to the antenna protruding from the top.